Leadership During a Crisis

 Blow things up (metaphorically)

 Employee experience matters.
-You must—especially in a time of crisis—put employees at the center of every decision you make.
+You must—especially in a time of leading during a crisis—put employees at the center of every decision you make.

 For many employees, the new status of “work from home” means working at home with all the distractions—homeschooling, barking dogs, a never-ending sink of dirty dishes and piles of unfolded laundry.
 You must consider how COVID-19 is impacting employees not only as it relates to work, but also as human beings.
 Their 9 to 5 also includes the responsibilities of teacher, chef, housekeeper and chief executive of their household.